ethanp/Notes/Capacity Planning Notes.md

     * disk

 ### The Book
+* If you don't have a way to measure your current capacity, you can't conduct capacity planning --- you'll only be guessing
 * When will each part of your infrastructure fail?
 Find capacity ceilings.
 * Taking into account the specific hardware configuration, how many queries per second (QPS) can the database server manage?